-The Nike Kobe 1 Protro is a retro done right.
+The Nike Kobe 1 Protro is a retro done right, and one of the best Kobes Nike has ever made.

 Traction was good to start, but it did have a few hiccups here and there.
 However, the outsole broke in with each wear and by the end of testing I really don’t want to play in anything else.